 3.1.5 Members of TARCA do regularly use the site, for dog walking, bird spotting and relaxation.
-These group members have discussed the possibility of creating a Volunteer Warden Programme for the site.
-However, after involving our Health and Safety Officer on this subject it was decided that giving the members contact details of the Countryside Officer and local Police Officer.
-In this way the volunteers will not have to speak directly to those causing the disturbance and will lessen any danger of violence to themselves.
+These group members have created a Volunteer Warden Programme for the site.
+The wardens do not engage or speak directly to those causing the disturbance but send reports to the Reserves officer directly.
+By giving the members contact details of the Reserves Officer and local Police Officer the volunteers can warden the site in a safe but effective way at times when the Reserves Officer is not on site